 Crowntail Betta - Betta splendens - Male

 The fins on Crowntail Bettas have a distinctive jagged, fringe-like appearance.
 The webbing between each fin ray is reduced so each fin ray appears elongated.
 On the tail, each ray can be forked with two to four "tips".
+This "Dragonscale" variety has individual scales that are larger than other bettas and often with dark edges to give them a scaly appearance.

 Bettas are one of the most beautiful of all the anabantoids (gouramis, or "air-breathers").
 Their ability to breathe air directly from the atmosphere enables them to live in the stagnant pools and puddles in which they naturally occur.